NeCTAR-RC/nectarcloud-tier0doco/starting-doco/glossary.md

 > SMB

 The Windows network file system protocol.

-> snapshot
+> Snapshot

 OpenStack terminology for an image produced from an active (typically not "clean") virtual instance.

 > SSH

 A protocol and tools for establishing secure "shell" sessions over the network.
 SSH encrypts the data transferred, and supports user authentication using public/private keys.
 See also "putty".

 > Solaris